 The surgeon then creates an outlet from this newly formed pouch (a “bypass” for food) that empties directly into the lower portion of the duodenum or small intestine, thus significantly reducing caloric absorption.
 This bypass allows food to skip parts of the small intestine, and therefore, the body cannot absorb as many calories or nutrients.

 The gastric bypass offers the greatest weight loss potential of any of the three major weight loss surgery procedures we offer.
 Patients can expect to lose up to 80% of their excess body weight over the course of a year or two after surgery.
 As with every bariatric procedure however, a patient’s dedication to bettering their lifestyle will go a long way to achieving these goals.

 Gastric bypass surgery also offers significant improvement or resolution of many of the diseases associated with morbid obesity.
 Interestingly, many patients will see a complete remission of type-2 diabetes within a few weeks, even days, after surgery.
-We believe that after a gastric bypass, the bacterial composition of the gut changes, promoting balanced secretion of insulin and in turn regulating blood sugar.
+We believe that after a gastric bypass, the bacterial composition of the gut changes, better regulating blood sugar.

 It is important to remember that results will vary between patients and multiple factors affect outcomes.

 Recovery after Gastric Bypass